-For passenger ships subject to SOLAS Reg.
+- For passenger ships subject to SOLAS Reg.
 II-2/21.4 (Safe Return to Port), plastic pipes for services required to remain operative in the part of the ship not affected by the casualty thresholds, such as systems intended to support safe areas, shall be considered essential services.
-In accordance with circular MSC.1/Circ.1369, interpretation 12, for Safe Return to Port purposes, plastic piping can be considered to remain operational after a fire casualty if the plastic pipes and fittings have been tested to L1 standard.

-For tankers, where the requirements of item 3.6, Regulation 19 of Annex I to MARPOL 73/78 shall be met. "-" shall be used instead of "O".

-- For cargo tanks the remotely closing valves shall be provided. - From the side the valves with remote control located outside of the room shall be provided. - For pipeline between engine room and deck hydraulic lock "O" may be used in stead of "L1". - When cargo tanks contain flammable liquids with flash point > 60 °C, "O" may be used instead of "-" or "+". - For passenger ships "+" shall be used instead of "L1". - For drainage pipelines servicing only the particular space "O" may be used instead of "W1". - Scupper holes of weather decks in the positions 1 and 2 according to Regulation 13 of the International Convention on Load Line, 1966, shall be "+", if they are not provided with the appropriate blanking means. - When control functions are not foreseen, "O" may be used instead of "L1". - 11 For essential purposes, such as heating of cargo tanks and ship's typhon, "+" shall be used instead of "O". - 12 For L3 in service spaces, in accommodation and control spaces "- - Register Type Approved plastic piping without fire endurance test (0) is acceptable downstream of the tank valve, provided this valve is metal seated and arranged as fail-to-closed or with quick closing from a safe position outside the space in the event of fire.
+In accordance with circular MSC.1/Circ.1369, interpretation 12, for Safe Return to Port purposes, plastic piping can be considered to remain operational after a fire casualty if the plastic pipes and fittings have been tested to L1 standard. - For tankers, where the requirements of item 3.6, Regulation 19 of Annex I to MARPOL 73/78 shall be met, "-" shall be used instead of "O". - For cargo tanks the remotely closing valves shall be provided. - From the side the valves with remote control located outside of the room shall be provided. - For pipeline between engine room and deck hydraulic lock "O" may be used instead of "L1". - 6 When cargo tanks contain flammable liquids with flash point > 60 °C, "O" may be used instead of "-" or "+". - For passenger ships "+" shall be used instead of "L1". - 8 For drainage pipelines servicing only the particular space "O" may be used instead of "W1". - Scupper holes of weather decks in the positions 1 and 2 according to Regulation 13 of the International Convention on Load Line, 1966, shall be "+", if they are not provided with the appropriate blanking means. - When control functions are not foreseen, "O" may be used instead of "L1". - For essential purposes, such as heating of cargo tanks and ship's typhon, "+" shall be used instead of "O". - For L3 in service spaces, in accommodation and control spaces "-". - Register Type Approved plastic piping without fire endurance test "O" is acceptable downstream of the tank valve, provided this valve is metal seated and arranged as fail-to-closed or with quick closing from a safe position outside the space in the event of fire. - 3.3.1.3 Fire endurance tests shall be carried out with specimen representative for pipes, joints and formed components.